tiprankstipranks

 We may face potential liability and costs for legal claims alleging that we infringe upon third-party intellectual property rights.

 There can be no assurance that we do not, or will not, infringe upon or otherwise violate third-party intellectual property rights.
-From time to time, we have been, and may in the future be, subject to legal proceedings and claims alleging that we infringe upon or otherwise violate such rights.
-These claims, regardless of the outcome or merit thereof, could result in substantial costs and the diversion of management and technical resources and adversely affect our reputation and financial condition.
-In addition, the outcome of litigation is uncertain, and third parties asserting claims could secure a judgment against us awarding substantial damages, as well as injunctive or other equitable relief, which could require us to rebrand, redesign or reengineer our platform, products or services, and/or effectively block our ability to distribute, market or sell our products and services.
+From time to time, we have been, and may in the future be, subject to legal claims and proceedings alleging that we infringe upon or otherwise violate such rights.
+These claims and proceedings, regardless of the outcome or merit thereof, could result in substantial costs and divert the attention of management and other key technical resources, either of which could adversely affect our reputation and financial condition.
+In addition, the outcome of litigation is uncertain.
+As such, third parties asserting claims could secure a judgment against us awarding substantial damages, as well as injunctive and/or other equitable relief, which could require us to rebrand, redesign, or reengineer our platform, products, or services, in addition to potentially blocking our ability to distribute, market, or sell our products and services.

 Trade Secrets - Risk 2